How can you get ready to enjoy your baby?

-Preparing for Parenting is totally unique, positive approach to supporting you to enjoy the first year of life as a parent.
-How can you be ready to enjoy your baby?
-It’s here to match up the expectations and realities in a way that will fill you with confidence and so you can understand how to parent through love and will help to unite you with other like minded parents building your own network of gentle parents.
+This approach is here to match up the expectations and realities in a way that will fill you with confidence and so you can understand how to parent through love.
+It will help to unite you with other like minded parents, building your own network of gentle parents.

-In pregnancy, so much of our focus is on birth and we often put to the side the issue of becoming a parent.
-This class focuses on supporting the emotional and physical transition of being a parent.
+In pregnancy, so much of our focus is on birth and we often put to one side the issue of becoming a parent.
+This class focuses on supporting the emotional and physical transition of parenthood.
 It provides you with positive, gentle solutions around sleep, routines, feeding, calming and communicating with your baby.
 The class looks at life after birth, postnatal care and recovery of mum, balancing needs of the family and where to turn to for help.
 You can build a postnatal plan which will mean you can have everything in place.

 - Normal infant sleep and routines – What is a normal routine?
 What is a normal sleep pattern for a baby?
 Gentle approaches to supporting sleep and routines and working with your baby.

 - Communicating with and calming your baby – understanding how to tune in to your baby – what are the signs that baby is hungry, tired, unsettled?
 Why is your baby crying?
 This session supports you to tune into baby’s cues and ways you can support your baby including how to calm and settle a crying baby.